Project-MONAI/MONAI/docs/source/highlights.md

 ### 5. Deterministic training for reproducibility
 Deterministic training support is necessary and important for deep learning research, especially in the medical field.
-Users can easily set the random seed to all the transforms in MONAI locally and will not affect other non-deterministic modules in the user's program.
+Users can easily set the random seed to all the random transforms in MONAI locally and will not affect other non-deterministic modules in the user's program.
 For example:
 ```py